 When it comes to maintaining a healthy body and mentality testosterone is a major factor people can often overlook.
 Testosterone is a steroid hormone that controls a high proportion of key bodily functions.
 Raising levels of it can promote a healthier and fuller life in both males and females.
 It makes sense then boosting testosterone levels is something that is done for medical reasons, but also for personal and professional reasons.

-There are number of ways to raise testosterone.
+There is a number of ways to raise testosterone.
 One of the more widely known is with controlled anabolic steroids.
 Another, is natural dietary supplements known as testosterone boosters.

 Different steroids have different effects, however all impact your hormones in some way.
 The ones that are more commonly used by bodybuilders areAnabolic-androgenic steroids and are synthetic testosterone.